 Where is my polling station?

-Do I need to take ID to the polling station?
+Do I need to take photographic identification (Voter ID) into the polling station?

 What happens in a polling station?